 The original Want Want crackers are in an oblong shape, flavoured with something that tastes vaguely like sweet soy sauce.
 They then came up with other versions as well, the best of which is the cheese flavour, which you had to be careful biting into in case any of the precious cheese powder crumbled off.
 The fanciest, jazzed-up version is the Want Want Shelly Senbei crackers, which are round, and come with white sugary bits randomly dotted over the top—the perfect mix of sweet and savoury.

-These snacks are so popular that they’ve made a name for themselves in the States as well, and are available for those overseas to purchase on Amazon.
+These snacks are so popular that they’ve made a name for themselves in the States as well, and are available for those overseas to purchase online.
 For us in Hong Kong, they’re luckily still in stock at most supermarkets.

 Bubble Candy definitely strikes a nostalgic chord for most Hongkongers.
-Back when Jumpin’ Gym USA was the most popular place to be, all you could think about was what prizes you wanted to exchange for the handful of game tickets you win, and the brightly coloured candy claw machines was always one of the most popular games to play.
+Back when Jumpin’ Gym USA arcades were the places to be, all you could think about was what prizes you wanted to exchange for the handful of game tickets you win, and the brightly coloured candy claw machines was always one of the most popular games to play.

 Filled with bucketloads of fizzy Bubble Candy, these machines were relatively easy to get the hang of, meaning you were almost guaranteed to win a handful of them every time!
 Sadly, there are no more candy claw machines at Jumpin’ Gym USA, but you can still find these sweeties in most supermarkets and Aji Ichiban stores.